California Vehicle Code 20002(a) Misdemeanor Hit &Run

 Misdemeanor hit and run carries surprisingly steep penalties given the nature of the offense.
 If you are convicted, you may face a fine of up to one thousand dollars ($1,000)….or even a sentence of up to six (6) months in county jail!

-How can we defend you against charges of California Penal Code 20002(a) Misdemeanor Hit & Run?
+How can we defend you against charges of California Vehicle Code 20002(a) Misdemeanor Hit & Run?

 Given these penalties, it is well worth your while to fight these charges.
 A highly skilled and experienced attorney from the Law Offices of Michael A. Fiumara can help you assert certain legal defenses that could lead to an acquittal on misdemeanor hit and run charges.
 These include: